GlassKit

 Companion siteNoneNext.js marketing + dashboard

-TemplatesA few examples6 AI + device templates
+TemplatesA few examples6 AI + device demos

 TypeScriptNoYes, strict, across all workspaces